jdpeck90/Shmabble_game/README.md

 ## Intro & Inspiration
-Shmabble is a one player version of Scrabble where the player will play against the clock for the high score.
-My inspiration for this game was the [IOS App 2408] [2048].
+Shmabble is a one player word game againast the clock.
+Players will make as many words on the board as possible in the alotted time.
+My inspiration for this game was the [IOS App "2408"] [2048].

 ## Getting Started
 Before starting you will be propted to choose a difficulty.
 The easier options will give you more time and require less points to beat the game.
 The more difficult options give less time to get more points.
 Find a link to pay below.
+Please make sure to turn on

 [Play Shmabble!](https://jdpeck90.github.io/Shmabble_game/)